 Inflation can be caused by several factors, but most economists and analysts agree that the main reason is this: too much money going around.
 The money we use today is created by governments, and they are constantly creating more of it.
 Unfortunately, money, like many types of other goods, decreases in value as its supply increases.

 Says author Saifedean Ammous in his book The Bitcoin Standard,

 “Money that is easy to produce is no money at all, and easy money does not make a society richer; on the contrary, it makes it poorer by placing all its hard‐earned wealth for sale in exchange for something easy to produce.”

 Bitcoin, on the other hand, has a hard cap of 21 million and thus cannot be devalued through an arbitrary inflation of its supply.
 Right now, thousands of super-computers worldwide are working hard to “mine” bitcoins, and about 19 million are already mined.

 Once the other 2+ million have been mined, there will no longer be any new supply, and the only way to accommodate any increase in demand will be through the value appreciation of each bitcoin.

 How is Bitcoin different from fiat money?

-The critical difference between Bitcoin and fiat money is that while both exist in digital form, Bitcoin is programmed money–which means it is self-verifying using computer code, whereas fiat money has to be verified by banks to ensure its authenticity, as we have seen from the above diagram (think about Bitcoin like a self-driving car, whereas fiat money has to be manually “driven.”)
+The critical difference between Bitcoin and fiat money is that while both exist in digital form, Bitcoin is programmed money–which means it is self-verifying using computer code, whereas fiat money has to be verified by banks to ensure its authenticity, as it’s nothing more than just numbers on a screen.
+Think about Bitcoin like a self-driving car, whereas fiat money has to be manually “driven.”